SFPC/sfpc.github.io/poetichardware-spring2020.md

 ​

 ### How much is tuition?
 $1700 + Eventbrite payment processing fees for all classes and a custom board.
-Students are expected to purchase a kit and basic electronic tools totalling no more than $200.
+The tuition does not include a kit of electronic components and basic electronic tools (such as a quality soldering iron) totalling no more than $300.
+If you have some of the tools, you are not reqired to purchase new tools.
 Upon payment, your space in the class will be reserved.

 We are completely self-funded, which dramatically limits our ability to offer scholarships.
 While we price our classes reasonably to offer quality learning experiences, we understand the tuition is beyond the reach of many people.
 We are sensitive to the rapidly changing economy due to the COVID-19.
 While we can't offer scholarships like the past, we hope to support students in need.
 Our previous students have received support from cultural foundations, schools, current employers, or crowdfunding.
 We are happy to provide supporting materials as proof of acceptance.
 Please check out these resources for financial support in response to the COVID19 pandemic.